Natalie Adler : Natalie_Adler@brown.edu

 Marcelo received his B.A. from the State University of Campinas (UNICAMP), Brazil.
 Broadly, his main interests are Postcolonial studies, power relations between North and South or center and periphery, Brazilian literature and literary criticism and Marxist cultural theories.

-BA in Anthropology (University of Michigan, 2008); MA in Comparative Literature (University of Washington, 2012).
+Tavid received a BA in Anthropology (University of Michigan, 2008); MA in Comparative Literature (University of Washington, 2012).
 Research interests: Latin American literature, especially twentieth-century Argentine literature; critical theory; short fiction; realism and the avant-garde; time and history; aesthetics and politics.